 The greatest tragedy to befall the people of Simon's Town, was the Forced Removals under the Group Areas Act by the Apartheid government in 1967.
 It led to the devastation of the Simon's Town community.
 One of the Simon's Town Museum's most important undertakings has been Project Phoenix.
 It was launched in 1996 to record and preserve the history of the former residents of Simon's Town and added much new material to the Museum's collection.
 Former residents, museum staff and volunteers meet regularly and work together to ensure that the Museum's collections become more representative of the Simon's Town community.

 The British took control of the Cape in 1795 and handed it back to the Dutch in 1803, only to seize it once more in 1806.
-From 1814 the Royal Navy established a permanent naval base at Simon’s Bay and the town began to flourish.
+From 1814 the Royal Navy established a permanent Naval Base at Simon’s Bay and the Town began to flourish.
 People were drawn from all over by the possibility of employment.
 The large Royal Naval fleet had to be provisioned and this created business opportunities for a relatively large number of persons.
 Many people from Britain began to settle in Simon’s Town.
-The Kroomen from West Africa originated in places like Sierra Leone, Liberia, Ivory Coast and Ghana.
+The Crewmen from West Africa, originated in places like Sierra Leone, Liberia, Ivory Coast and Ghana.
 They joined the Royal Navy on three year contracts, but many married Simon’s Town women and stayed on in the town after their contracts had expired.
 Muslim sailors from Zanzibar joined the Royal Navy too.
 They were known as "Seedies".
 Most returned home at the end of their contracts, though a few settled in the town, marrying local women.

 Another group to arrive in the late 1880’s were the Xhosa people from the Eastern Cape.
 They built the railway into Simon’s Town from Kalk Bay, which was opened in 1890.
 At first they lived alongside the railway track and then on completion of the work, they moved to a kloof close to the town, where they built their homes on terraces on the mountainside.
 They assisted with the building of the East Dockyard (1901-1910) and later found employment with the Simon’s Town Municipality and in the day to day activities of the expanding Dockyard.
 Other nationalities who worked on the building of the East Dockyard were the Italians, the Chinese, Indians from the Punjab and again a large number of men from the United Kingdom.